spxbhuhb/zakadabar-stack/doc/guides/browser/builtin/Forms.md

 Origin of the change is a [ChangeOrigin](/core/core/src/jsMain/kotlin/zakadabar/core/browser/field/ChangeOrigin.kt).
 This enumeration has two values `User` and `Code`.

-- `User` means the origin of the change is a browser event.
+- `User` means the origin of the change is a browser event
 - `Code` means the origin of the change is an assignment to the `value` property

+**Note**

+1. The user changes a field with a callback.
+2. The callback changes another field with a callback.
+3. Origin of the second callback is `Code`.

 ```kotlin
 + bo::booleanValue onChange ::onBooleanChange